fakedarren/mootools-core/Docs/Types/String.md

 ### Returns:

-* (*string*) A string representing the color in hexadecimal, or transparent if the fourth value of rgba in the input string is 0.
+* (*string*) A string representing the colour in hexadecimal, or transparent if the fourth value of rgba in the input string is 0.
 * (*array*) If the array flag is set, an array will be returned instead.

 ### Examples: